-We’re passionate about preventing any animal from becoming extinct.
+We’re passionate about preventing animal extinction and preserving habitats.

 At our zoo, you’ll see hundreds of exotic animals.
 You might have seen some of them before, but there are many you’ll be seeing for the first time.
 Sadly, some of our animals are in real danger of becoming extinct in the wild.
 When you see our animals up close, we hope you’ll want to help us do something to save them.
 To make sure your children, and their children, will be able to see them too.
 Because extinct means gone.
 Forever.